Abdullah al-Qasemi

-Abdullah al-Qasemi (1907 – 9 January 1996; عبدالله القصيمي) was a Saudi Arabian 20th-century writer and intellectual.
-He was one of the most controversial intellectuals in the Arab world because of his radical change from defending Salafism to defending atheism and rejecting organized religion.
-He questioned the existence of God and criticized religions, which resulted in the allegations of him becoming an atheist, therefore his books were banned all over the Arab world.
+Abdullah al-Qasemi (1907 – 9 January 1996; عبدالله القصيمي) was a Saudi Arabian 20th-century writer.
+Once a prominent Salafist intellectual, he became critical of religion and was branded an atheist — pariah to much of the Arab world.
+His books were banned in some Arab countries and a death fatwa was issued against him for apostasy.
+He was subsequently targeted for assassination in Egypt and Lebanon.

-After surviving assassination attempts in Egypt and Lebanon while suffering imprisonment under instigation from the Yemeni government, he was hospitalized at the Ain-Shams hospital in Cairo on 12 December 1995 and died of cancer on 9 January 1996.

-Biography
+Early life and education

 Early life

-Abdullah Al -Qasimi was born in 1907 in Khab al -Hilweh, located to the west, from the city of Buraidah Al -Najdiya in the Kingdom of Saudi Arabia, the Egyptian of Saudi nationality, his father is one of the remains of the Egyptians who came with the army of Muhammad Ali Pasha to the invasion of Najd, and he who attributed himself to (Al -Qassim) was famous for it.
+Abdullah al-Qasemi was born in 1907 in Khubb al-Hulwah, located to the west of the city of Buraidah, al-Najdiya in Saudi Arabia.
+A Saudi of Egyptian heritage, his father was one of the remains of the Egyptians who came with the army of Muhammad Ali Pasha to the invasion of Najd, and he who attributed himself to al-Qassim was famous for it.

 Family

-Abdullah Al -Qasimi's father is Sheikh Ali Al -Saidi, who came from Hail and settled in the sweetness of the sweet, and whose strict religious strictness was known, and he did not stop what he received from religious teachings in the city of Buraidah to move to Sharjah to increase the legal sciences and trade, while Abdullah Al -Qasimi's mother is (according to the narration of his son, Dr. Faisal bin Abdullah Al -Qasimi) is the Mrs. Moudi Al -Rumai Almost four years, to call her and her child a migrant to Sharjah, but she was soon associated with another man from the Al -Husayni family residing in the village of Al -Ap, near Khayb al -Hilweh.
+Abdullah al-Qasemi's father is Sheikh Ali al-Saidi, who came from Hail and settled in Khubb al-Hulwah, and was deeply religious.
+He did not stop what he received from religious teachings in the city of Buraidah to move to Sharjah to increase the legal sciences and trade.
+Abdullah al-Qasemi's mother is (according to his son, Dr. Faisal bin Abdullah al-Qasemi) the Mrs. Moudi al-Rumai Almost four years, to call her and her child a migrant to Sharjah, but she was soon associated with another man from the al-Husayni family residing in the village of al-Ap, near Khubb al-Hulwah.

-Abdullah Al -Qasimi is linked to family links with a number of Najdi families as the family of Al -Muzaini, Al -Muslim, Al -Husayni and Al -Jamuji, and the Saudi historian Abdul Rahman Al -Ruwaished stated that Sheikh Ibn Kamalah who worked for King Abdul Aziz is the uncle of Abdullah Al -Qasimi, and the historian Ibrahim Al -Muslim said when asked about the extent of the link and kinship between the two families: “We gathered nearly a link and a link!”
-The information was published for the first time - because it was information that Al -Qasimi was not disclosed about for everyone who met him from writers, journalists and researchers - as his friends say that he was not speaking with his own affairs at all, and that Sheikh Ali Al -Saidi had married a woman from Sharjah and Amman and had children there, and Faisal Al -Qasimi stated that he was in constant contact with his cousins in Sharjah and visited him in Riyadh constantly.
+Abdullah al-Qasemi is linked with a number of Najdi families, such as the family of al-Muzaini, al-Muslim, al-Husayni and al-Jamuji.
+The Saudi historian Abdul Rahman al-Ruwaished stated that Sheikh Ibn Kamalah, who worked for King Abdul Aziz, is the uncle of Abdullah al-Qasemi.
+The historian Ibrahim al-Muslim said, when asked about the extent of the link and kinship between the two families: “We gathered nearly a link and a link!”
+The information was published for the first time - because it was information that al-Qasemi was not disclosed about for everyone who met him from writers, journalists and researchers - as his friends say that he was not speaking with his own affairs at all, and that Sheikh Ali al-Saidi had married a woman from Sharjah and Amman and had children there, and Faisal al-Qasemi stated that he was in constant contact with his cousins in Sharjah and visited him in Riyadh constantly.